 Federal Lands.
 Represented companies in obtaining authorization to locate projects and linear structures on federal lands and in amending and transferring existing authorizations, as well as represented them in litigation regarding federal land use authorizations.
 Advised companies regarding regulatory requirements governing the use of federal lands and represented them in administrative proceedings and litigation regarding federal land use policy.

 Washington Wind Project.
 Currently assisting the developer of a 137 MW Washington wind project in negotiating terms of an HCP and related mitigation to support an incidental take permit for ESA-listed marbled murrelets, as well as for bald and golden eagles under the Bald and Golden Eagle Protection Act (BGEPA).

 California Wind Project.
-Currently advising the developer of a 155 MW California wind project regarding ESA and BGEPA requirements.
-The project will overlay an existing HCP developed for forest practices.
+Advised a renewable energy project developer regarding ESA and BGEPA requirements for a potential 155 MW California wind project.
+The project would have been located within an existing HCP developed for forest practices.

 Washington Hydroelectric Project.
 Currently representing the owner of a 100-year-old hydroelectric project in defending a citizen suit alleging unauthorized take of ESA-listed fish species.
 This matter includes assistance with development of an HCP and other regulatory approvals needed for installation of fish diversion structures and other project improvements and repairs.